Skip to Content

 Multiple Rules for Same Domain

 You can have multiple rules that match the same domain.
-They’ll all be applied:
+When multiple rules match, the most specific pattern wins:

-# Rule 1: General API access Pattern: *api.example.com Token: general_token Label: Example API # Rule 2: Specific service Pattern: auth.api.example.com Token: auth_service_token Label: Auth Service
+# Rule 1: General API access (less specific) Pattern: *.api.example.com Token: general_token Scheme: Bearer Label: Example API # Rule 2: Specific service (more specific - wins!)
+Pattern: auth.api.example.com Token: auth_service_token Scheme: Bearer Label: Auth Service

 Pro Tips